Cloud Platform Quickstart

 });

 Set the environment variables.
-In development, add them to a .env file (never commit this file):
+In development, add them to a .env file in the root of your project (never commit this file):

 # Never commit this file — add .env to .gitignore